binaryage/asepsis-web/index.md

 version: Version 1.9.1
 ---

-# Visor for OSX provides a systemwide terminal window accessible via a hot-key
+# Visor provides a systemwide terminal window accessible via a hot-key

 much like the consoles found in games (Quake)